 The markets in which our Casualty and Specialty segment operate have generally experienced favorable rate trends and stable terms and conditions in 2018 to date.
 While favorable conditions have been most observable for accounts that exhibited elevated loss emergence or underlying rate deterioration, we estimate that the favorable market trends have extended more broadly.
 We continue to expect casualty insurance and reinsurance capacity to remain generally abundant during 2018, but believe casualty and specialty market trends and industry loss events in recent periods contributed to the discipline impacting certain programs and lines.
 Overall, we estimate that the market will be characterized by ample capacity.
-In the near term, we anticipate that terms and conditions for loss-affected lines of business should continue to improve and that other areas of the casualty and specialty market may also maintain less pronounced but positive adjustments.
-Moreover, we believe that pockets of casualty and specialty lines may provide attractive opportunities for stronger or well-positioned reinsurers and that we are well positioned to compete for business that we find attractive given our strong ratings, expanded product offerings, and increased U.S. market presence.
-Accordingly, we may be able to take advantage of unique or differentiated opportunities to provide coverage on large programs open only to us or select markets.
+In the near term, we believe the pricing trends exhibited during the year are likely to continue, with terms and conditions for loss-affected lines of business continuing to show moderate improvement and other areas of the casualty and specialty market potentially maintaining less pronounced but positive adjustments.
+Moreover, we believe that pockets of casualty and specialty lines may provide attractive opportunities for stronger or well-positioned reinsurers and that we are well positioned to compete for business that we find attractive given our strong ratings, expanded product offerings, and increased U.S. market presence, such as the large, bespoke coverages we have structured and provided for the California wildfire liability market.
+We plan to continue to seek unique or differentiated opportunities to provide coverage on large programs open only to us or select markets.
 However, these opportunities arise sporadically, and we cannot assure that we will retain these programs or obtain new programs of this nature in the future.